“People say graffiti is ugly, irresponsible and childish. But that’s only if it’s done properly”.

 Since then, Banksy has continued to astound and amaze with a plethora of public stunts that have intrigued people globally.
 From sneaking art inside the Tate Gallery (2003) to shredding an artwork live at auction (2018), Banksy is arguably one of the most provocative and renowned street artists in the world.
 He has created iconic works that have been replicated all over the world such as Girl with Balloon or Flower Thrower.

 With many iconic works like Girl with Balloon or Flower Thrower being replicated in locations across the globe, the market for Banksy’s work continues to thrive, with his international success being widely reflected in his impressive auction results.
-In March 2021, Banksy broke his previous auction record, with Game Changer going under the hammer for over £16.7 million at a Sotheby’s auction.
-With all the proceeds going to the National Health Service, this work is the latest milestone in Banksy’s illustrious career.
+In March 2021, Banksy made global headlines when Game Changer went under the hammer for over £16.7 million at a Sotheby’s auction, with all proceeds going to charity.
+Most recently, in October 2021, Banksy marked his latest milestone by breaking his existing auction record when Love Is In The Bin returned to auction, fetching a staggering £18.6 million.